-An extended version, the new, “Mountains & Jungles” tour, includes the previous, challenging, high mountain ride to up to Muktinath, but now includes an extra 2 day extension to the South of Nepal to see wild rhinos, crocodiles and elephants in the Chitwan National Park.
+The new, “Mountains & Jungles” itinerary, includes the previous, challenging, high mountain ride to up to Muktinath, but now includes an extra 2 day extension to the South of Nepal to see wild rhinos, crocodiles and elephants in the Chitwan National Park.
 We return via a more pleasant, high mountain route back to Kathmandu, thus avoiding heavy traffic experienced on the shorter tour.
 This tour is 12-13 days and uses higher quality, comfortable accommodation wherever it is available.
 This tour costs in the region of £1975 GBP plus flights.
 Further option sand activities can be added here, such as elephant rides in the jungle (approx. £40), canoe descent in the crocodile river (approx. £15) and even a flight around Mount Everest for approx. $220 USD.

 BOTH trips use Classic Enfield 500cc Bulletts, and include the bike rental, all fuel, all accommodation, most meals, 4×4 back-up vehicle, excellent (& essential!)
 Royal Enfield Mechanic and 3 more Nepalese support crew.
-We hope to acquire some brand new Enfield “Himalaya” motorcycles at some point in the future.
+We now have to the option to use the brand new, Enfield “Himalaya” motorcycles.
+We used these on the 2018 tour.

 Comfortable, “tourist class” accommodation is used in Kathmandu, Pokhara and the Chitwan.
 But on both versions of the trip, the lodgings in the high mountains are a little more basic.

 Where a group of riders are interested, the trip can be customised to suit your preferences, in terms of duration, comfort level or exact destinations.